-Ques 1: Give two examples of different types of global exchanges which took place before the seventeenth century, choosing one example from Asia and one from the Americas.
+Q1.
+Give two examples of different types of global exchanges which took place before the seventeenth century, choosing one example from Asia and one from the Americas.

-(ii) These routes linked Asia with Europe and northern Africa and were used for trades in Chinese pottery and spices from India and Southeast Asia.
-Gold and silver came from Europe to Asia.
+- The Silk Routes are an example of vibrant pre-modem trade.
+These routes linked Asia with Europe and northern Africa and were used for trades in Chinese pottery and spices from India and Southeast Asia.

-(iii) Christian missionaries and Muslim preachers too travelled through these routes.
+- Christian missionaries and Muslim preachers too travelled through these routes.

 - Precious metals like silver from mines in Peru and Mexico enhanced Europe’s wealth and financed its trade with Asia.

-Ques 3: Write a note to explain the effects of the following:
+Q3.
+Write a note to explain the effects of the following:

 (a) The British government’s decision to abolish the Corn Laws.

-(b) The coming of rinderpest to Africa.
+(b) The coming of Rinderpest to Africa

 (c) The death of men of working-age in Europe because of the World War.

-Ans.
-World War-I was mainly fought in Europe between the years 1914 to 1918.
+- World War-I was mainly fought in Europe between the years 1914 to 1918.
 Millions of soldiers were recruited from all over the world.
 The scale of death and destruction - 9 million dead and 20 million injured - was unthinkable.
-Most of the killed and maimed were men of working age.
+Most of the killed and injured were men of working age.

-(d) The Great Depression on the Indian economy.
+(d) The Great Depression on the Indian Economy

 (e) The decision of MNCs to relocate production to Asian countries.